jmohammadmirza/OutPatientAPI-1.0.0/README.md

 For complete API Doc see the attached Swagger json

-Tools USED in App  Development:
+Tools used in App  Development:
 ===============================
 1. Spring Tool Suite
 2. Postman